nineflowAmin/daniel-kereama.github.io/_posts/2025-11-30-psychology-as-system-physics-building-emergent-systems.md

 This creates a natural mapping from LLM intuition to a structured numeric representation.

 ![Probabilistic Distribution]({{ site.baseurl }}/assets/images/{{ page.post_slug }}/07-probabilistic-distribution.jpg)
+*LLMs naturally produce probability distributions—every token prediction comes with confidence scores that map perfectly to our 12-dimensional resonance framework.*

 ### Deterministic Physics on LLM Scores